 Paolo and Vittorio Taviani have been making visionary films for more than four decades, but sometimes it feels like they've been gone from American screens for so long that very few people here remember them.
-Hopefully that injustice will be partly undone by the release of their latest, the compact and beautiful Caesar Must Die, on these shores, which won the Golden Bear at Berlin last year.
+Hopefully that injustice will be partly undone by the release on these shores of their latest, the compact and beautiful Caesar Must Die, which won the Golden Bear at Berlin last year.
 (Go here to read David Edelstein’s rave.)

 During the last New York Film Festival, I got to realize a lifelong dream of speaking to the Tavianis about the new film, and their work in general.
 Here's what came of it.

 Did you ever consider making Caesar Must Die as a straight documentary?

 Absolutely not.
 At the beginning of our career, we did make some small documentaries.
 But we don’t love those films that we made all that much.
 In Italy, they couldn’t really be longer than 10 minutes, so they really became concentrated films.
 Without a doubt, the one great experience we had was when we collaborated with Joris Ivens in a film called Italy is Not a Poor Country.
 It was then that we understood the creativity of documentary filmmaking…and that we were not meant for it.
 This was a long documentary film, in three parts.
 We shot the third part, which took place in Sicily.
 Joris was already editing the other sections in Rome.
 When we sent him our material, he replied, “It’s splendid.
 But it’s not documentary, it’s fiction.”